i-envy-hades/Hempy/README.md

 "requests" with the command : `pip install requests`

-"beautiful soup" with the command : `pip install beautifulsoup4`
+"Beautiful Soup" with the command : `pip install beautifulsoup4`

 "IPython" with the command : `pip install ipython`